GYiyouth/ECollaboration/web/WEB-INF/lib/mysql-connector-java-5.1.40/docs/README.txt

    JDBC and Hibernate.

    For the examples in this section the MySQL world sample database will be used.
-The first task is to set up a MySQL data source through Spring.
+The first taskBean is to set up a MySQL data source through Spring.
 Components within Spring use the "bean" terminology.
 For example, to configure a connection to a MySQL server supporting the world sample database, you